Migrating Legacy Applications

 app.config.yaml

-file in the root directory of your project. - Move the content of
+in the project's root directory - Move the content of

 manifest.yml